When a member of staff is having a child, they're entitled to some time away from work. The same applies when they’re adopting.

 Adoption leave provides your employees with an opportunity to bond with and care for their new child (or children).
 It’s the equivalent of maternity leave for an adopted child.

-During this period, they can take up to 52 weeks of statutory adoption leave and could get adoption leave pay (39 weeks of statutory adoption pay).
+During this period, they can take up to 52 weeks of statutory adoption leave, They can get adoption leave pay (39 weeks of statutory adoption pay).

-The first half (first 26 weeks) is also known as ‘ordinary adoption leave’ and the second half (last 26 weeks) is also referred to as ‘additional adoption leave’.
+The first half (first 26 weeks) is also known as ‘ordinary adoption leave’.
+The second half (last 26 weeks) is ‘additional adoption leave’.

 Adoption leave entitlement in the UK

 Employees can decide how much of this leave period they’d like to take off.
-However, adoption leave legislation requires new parents to take compulsory adoption leave.
+There is no compulsory adoption leave period.

 - Duration of adoption leave.